Delivery Mode: ONLINE

 Human Resource Management Fundamentals

-Develops an understanding of the significant human resource management programs and systems utilized in today's business and government organizations.
-Covers the major human resource management functions with some emphasis on practical application of the techniques studied.
-Recommended for all persons interested in management and/or supervision.
-ORGB 1105 is recommended
+This course covers theory, practice and standard programs employed by human resource management practitioners in today’s private sector business, government and other organizations.
+The course covers the major human resource management functions with some emphasis on applied knowledge.
+Recommended for all persons interested in general management, HR management, and/or supervision.

 This marketing research course will explore research tools and techniques needed to execute various marketing research projects.
 Emphasis will be on how marketing research fits into the strategic planning process; conducting situation analyses and exploratory research; identifying and locating sources of secondary data including Internet and other online resources; evaluating and selecting appropriate methods for conducting primary research; designing data gathering tools; conducting effective survey fieldwork; and tabulating, analyzing and reporting of primary research findings.
 You will be required to complete a major multi-method marketing research project.